himalayas-base/himalayas-docs/docs/9_advanced_workflows.md

 Repeat the analysis at different dendrogram depths to explore depth-dependent enrichment.

+Subset reruns are often smaller than the full matrix.
+Keep the default annotation term-size floor (`min_term_size=2`) unless you have a specific exploratory reason to change it.

 For API details on `subset(...)` and `subset_clusters(...)`, see [Results and Filtering](6_results.md).

 ```python